Thank you for your interest in Woodlea.

 How will I find out when my block is titled and ready to settle?

 Your legal representative will inform you of the proposed settlement date when they are notified by Woodlea’s legal representative, Maddocks Lawyers.
+The Woodlea Sales Team will also notify you directly once titles have registered.

 Do I need to have legal representation to settle on my block?